bcnmy/hyphen-widget/README.md

 ## Optional configuration

-The following additional configuration options can be passed while initializing the widget:
+The following additional configuration options can be passed while initializing the widget, these are optional and can be skipped:

 ```typescript
 {